-Nearly 30 ports in France and overseas have implemented the Cargo Community System AP+, MGI’s and SOGET’s flagship product since 2005 – including Mauritius, Benin, Togo and New Caledonia.
+Nearly 30 ports in France and overseas have implemented the Port Community System AP+, MGI’s and SOGET’s flagship product since 2005 – including Mauritius, Benin, Togo and New Caledonia.

 Coinciding with its 30th anniversary in December 2015, MGI launched Ci5 (Cargo intelligence 5), its new flagship software solution designed to succeed and build on AP+.
 The number 5 in the name stands for the five modes of transport (air, rail, road, ocean, waterways) and also the five continents.

 “We are really proud to say that we have 30 years of experience, and we look forward to bringing that experience to IPCSA,” said Dominique Lebreton, MGI’s Projects, Auditing and Marketing Director.
 “We are delighted to be part of IPCSA for several reasons.

 “Firstly, the voice of the Port Community System is often not heard at national or international level.
 Being a member of IPCSA is an opportunity to be stronger with our partners, to address challenges we face in terms of regulation, and to lobby where necessary.

 Secondly, we can share best practice information between Port Community System operators.
 It is important for us to have feedback and to bring our own experience in the way we run similar processes in the logistics area.

 Thirdly, we are in the process of taking a new system to the market with the vision to provide door-to-door services to our customers.
 We want to exchange with our IPCSA partners how information on cargo, tracking and tracing, etc., can be passed between PCSs in different countries.